River cruise

 A river cruise is a voyage along inland waterways, often stopping at multiple ports along the way.
 Since cities and towns often grew up around rivers, river cruise ships frequently dock in the center of cities and towns.

 Descriptions

 River day cruises

 River day cruises are day excursions ranging from 30 minutes to a full day.
 They can be on boats carrying as few as 10 people or as many as a few hundred.
-Such a cruise is typically based in a city with a river flowing through the centre (e.g., Amsterdam, Bangkok, London, Paris, Varanasi) or an area of natural beauty, such as on the Hudson River, Rhine Thames and Ganga.
-Some popular locations include:
+Such a cruise is typically based in a city with a river flowing through the centre (e.g., Amsterdam, Bangkok, London, Paris, Varanasi) or an area of natural beauty, such as on the Hudson River, Rhine, Thames and Ganga.
+Popular locations include: